rubiruchi/odl-meetup-vm/README.md

 # odl-meetup-vm
-This repo has a Vagrant setup for creating a VM to run OpenDaylight Lithium with Mininet.
+This repo has a Vagrant setup for creating a VM to run OpenDaylight Boron with Mininet.

-I tested this against VirtualBox 4.3.r26 and Vagrant for MAC OSX 1.7.2.
-It requires a machine that's capable of providing at least 4GB of RAM to the VM, and one CPU.
+I tested this against VirtualBox 5.1.8 r111374 and Vagrant 1.8.6 for MAC OSX 10.11.6 It requires a machine that's capable of providing at least 4GB of RAM to the VM, and one CPU.
 You can create and launch the VM simply by installing the VirtualBox and Vagrant software, cloning this repo, and doing: